 Thank you for your interest in, and support of, the Staten Island Children’s Museum.

 The Museum accepts requests for donations to support local school fundraising efforts.
 If you are interested in our donation request program, you must send your request in writing on your school’s letterhead.
-Please include the name and date of the event, and your school’s tax identification number.
+Please include the name and date of the event, your school’s tax identification number and your email address.
 The Museum will make every effort to accommodate requests with four-free passes to the Museum, no more than once per year.